kellyluo25/recollectives/_posts/2022-12-29-seasons-twenty-two.md

 Spring presents renewal, resurrection.
 The folly of hope, bloomed anew.
 A fascination with spring, in concept—as a vessel, for potential; as a promise, unfulfilled.
 Wrote poetry, on a Tuesday.
 I took a writing course, learned craft in the way it was never taught to me.
 The myths found me as an urban fantasy.
 I pressed produce into pillowy beds of dough and spelled my offerings in focaccia.
 Painted a falsehood of water lilies; strung tissue paper into peonies.

-The late winter molted into a warmer shape.
+The late winter moulted into a warmer shape.
 Tasted wine in the valley, then tore itself out of me.
 Saw snow, a lake, red sandstone.
 Scaled a muddy trail, and every so often, I would look back at the miracle of these giant sloped rocks amidst the flurries.
 Sent myself to a place built to contain a river, broke open on the stylings of tulips and miffy.
 Chocolate, caramel.
 Orange life vests drifting on open-water canals, a morning walk on the castle grounds.

 ## summer